openedx/edx-documentation/en_us/video/source/video_uploads.rst

 * **In Progress** files are undergoing processing to create additional file formats or waiting for successful transfer to the host sites.

-* **Complete** files are ready for inclusion in your course and for learners to view.
+* **Ready** files are ready for inclusion in your course and for learners to view.
 See :ref:`Adding Videos to a Course`.
 When you click the names of these files, a file hosted on one of the external host sites plays.
+  Processing continues at video hosting sites for 24 hours after you upload a file.

 * **Failed** files did not complete processing successfully.
 Verify that you can play your original .mp4 or .mov file and that it meets the other